NeuromatchAcademy/course-content-dl/README.md

 *coordinated by [Alexander Ecker (U Goettingen)](https://eckerlab.org/)*

-**Description** Transfer learning, continual learning, and reply and why they're essential
+**Description** Modern convolutional neural nets and how to use them for transfer learning

 ----